s-cassidy/microblog.nvim/README.md

 ### `quick_post()` or `MicroBlogQuickPost`

 For quickly dashing off a "micro" post.
 This will post the current buffer with no title or categories to the **first** blog in your `blogs` list.

+If `no_save_quickpost` is set to `true`, this means you can `:q` without saving after running `quick_post()`.
+In other words, set this option if you don't care about keeping a local copy of your "micro" posts once they have been posted.
+You can still manually save with `:w <filename>`, if you like.

 ### `display_post_status()` or `MicroBlogDisplayStatus`